colmwoods/PwdShell/README.md

 - `os` – check environment variables and clear the terminal.
 - `json` – store and retrieve account data from `vault.json`.
 - `cryptography.fernet.Fernet` – generate and manage an encryption key.
 - `hashlib` – hash the master password using SHA-256.
+- `colorama.Fore`, `colorama.Style`, `colorama.init` – add colour-coded success/error/reset messages in the terminal

 ---